 Can You Walk?

 A slight knee sprain is painful, but might not require a trip to the emergency room.
-However, a sprain or any injury that keeps you from walking, bending, or extending your knee due to pain could be reasons for you to visit an emergency room right away.
+However, a sprain or any injury that keeps you from walking, bending, or extending your knee due to pain could be the reason for you to visit an emergency room right away.

 If you can’t put weight on your leg, you could have a severe injury.
 The emergency room can perform x-rays and quickly assess the painful problem with your knee.
 Even if the diagnosis is to send you home with crutches and some pain medication, the emergency room could be the right answer if you can’t walk on your knee.